Index for a Model of 3d-3d Correspondence for Plumbed 3-Manifolds

 The homological blocks for the lens space when the gauge group is $G=U(N)$ was obtained in \cite{Gukov-Putrov-Vafa} from the WRT invariant \cite{Marino2004}, and it is given by

 where $\Theta_b^{ p \cdot \text{Id}_N}(s;q)$ is the theta function for a lattice $\mathbb{Z}_N$ with a quadratic form $p \cdot \text{Id}_N$

 The homological block \eqref{hb-lens} as the $D^2 \times_q S^1$ partition function can be obtained from the vector multiplet $V_N$ with the Neumann boundary condition \eqref{vec-loc1} and the adjoint chiral multiplet $\Phi_{R=2,N}^+$ whose $R$ charge is 2 and $U(1)_t$ charge is $+1$ also with the Neumann boundary condition \eqref{adj-loc-N}. $\Theta_a^{ p \cdot \text{Id}_N}(s;q)$ is interpreted as the contribution from the boundary degrees of freedom that cancel the anomaly inflow from the CS term whose level is $p$, which we don't know how to derive from the Lagrangian description of the $\mathcal{N}=(0,2)$ boundary theory.
-Also, there is an extra factor $\prod_{1 \leq i,j \leq N} \theta((-q^{\frac{1}{2}})^{1-R} v^{-1})^{1/2}$ in the calculation, which captures information of the background CS contributions for $U(1)_t$ symmetry and $U(1)_R$ symmetry at the level of the index.
-In order to cancel the background CS contributions, this theta function needs to be included in \eqref{hb-lens} because $q$-Pochhammer symbols has $\frac{1}{2}$ background CS levels.
+Also, there would be an extra factor $\prod_{1 \leq i,j \leq N} \theta((-q^{\frac{1}{2}})^{1-R} v^{-1})^{1/2}$ in the calculation, which captures information of the background CS contributions for $U(1)_t$ symmetry and $U(1)_R$ symmetry at the level of the index.
+If we would like to cancel the background CS contributions, this theta function (or an equivalent term up to theta function ambiguity) needs to be included in \eqref{hb-lens} because $q$-Pochhammer symbols have $-\frac{1}{2}$ background CS levels.
 But we may ignore this contribution in the calculation of homological block because it gives just an overall factor.
 Then we obtain \eqref{hb-lens}.

 The unrefined limit $t=1$ of the homological block \eqref{hb-lens} is

 \\